opensafely-core/ehrql/docs/index.md

-*ehrQL* (rhymes with *circle*), the **Electronic Health Records Query Language**, is a query language and command line interface that we designed for the specific application domain of EHR data.
+*ehrQL* (rhymes with *circle*), the **Electronic Health Records Query Language**, is a query language and software tool designed for working with health data.
-Researchers write **dataset definitions** with the query language and execute them with the command line interface to generate **datasets with one row per patient**.
+Researchers write **dataset definitions** with the query language and execute them with the tool to generate **datasets with one row per patient**.

 ehrQL allows researchers to access data sources from primary and secondary care, as well as from organisations such as the Office for National Statistics (ONS).

-Fundamentally, ehrQL standardises data management tasks to maximise efficiency and privacy benefits (you can find out more about ehrQL's [philosophy and design goals](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/) on the Bennett Institute blog).
+ehrQL standardises data management tasks to promote efficiency, reproducibility and transparency while maintaining patient privacy.
+You can find out more about ehrQL's [philosophy and design goals](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/) on the Bennett Institute blog, or see some [examples of ehrQL](how-to/examples.md) in action in the documentation.

-If you encounter data management tasks that you find cumbersome, and which are not currently supported by ehrQL, then please email us at <bennett@phc.ox.ac.uk> so we can evaluate your needs and consider how we might extend ehrQL to meet them.
+If you have cumbersome data management tasks which are not currently supported by ehrQL then please email us at <bennett@phc.ox.ac.uk> so we can consider how we might extend ehrQL to meet your needs.

 ## ehrQL's documentation